turowicz/Hydra/README.md

 ` class Hydra : IHydra `

 A central component for scaling across multiple Storage Accounts.
-It is using a ISharding strategy to compute consistent hashes that pick a right Storage Account by key provided.
+It is using an ISharding strategy to compute consistent hashes that pick a right Storage Account by key provided.

 ` class JumpSharding : ISharding `